Nevenall/sufficient-reason/src/blades-design.md

 Every mage has a spirit guide which can manifest an appearance to that mage allow.
 This teacher, guide, torrturer, master, demon, is to some degree responsible for a mage's awakening and also for their connection to the prime enegy of reality.
 You can take this advancement 1-3 times.
 Each time you gain an extra quintessence box and your avatar becomes a more powerful presence.
 #### Dreaming/Past Lives

 The point is access to knowledge and ability you don't normally have.
-Like the Rook's Gambit ability you can spend 2 quintessence and add +1D to an action for the duration of scene.
+Like the Rook's Gambit ability you can spend 2 quintessence and add +1D to an action of your choice for the duration of scene.

 #### Demesne